jterwin/HDF5_utils/README.md

 > **NOTE:** FORTRAN is a column oriented programming language.
 > This means that elements of each column is stored contiguously in memory,
 > and therefore has fastest access.
-> The HDF5 library is written in C, which is a column oriented language.
+> The HDF5 library is written in C, which is a row oriented language.
 > Since the FORTRAN library is just a wrapper around the C library,
 > the array written out to the HDF5 file is the transpose of the array we see in FORTRAN.
 > So we are actually reading in a 'row' along the last dimension in the dataset in the HDF5 file